rebecca-gc/ptm/README.md

 - PTMCode2
 - qPTM
 - Unipep

-These databases were integrated, filtered, and processed into positive and negative datasets for downstream machine learning tasks.
-Detailed preprocessing steps (merging, deduplication, filtering of false negatives, clustering, and length cutoff) are described in the thesis.
+These databases were integrated, filtered, and processed into positive and negative datasets for machine learning classification.
+Preprocessing steps included merging, deduplication, false negative removal, clustering, and sequence-length filtering.
+Full details are described in the thesis.

 ## Code
 ### The repository is organized into two main directories: